aragon/network/implementation-spec.md

 - Agent 1.
 Used to interact with Ethereum contracts on behalf of the organization the Agent is installed on.

 - Agent 2.
 Used to interact with Ethereum contracts on behalf of the organization the Agent is installed on.
-This Agent will be transferred, with the parameters and permission configuration specified in this document, from network.aragonid.eth to the new Aragon Network by the Governor Council after the Aragon Network adopts an Aragon Agreement.

 - Agreement.
 Establishes human-readable guidelines that actions and proposals in the organization must comply with.
 Actors and proposal authors could have collateral that they have staked slashed if their actions/proposals do not comply with the Agreement.